BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 make clean
 ```

-This command removes the `venv` directory and deletes all compiled Python files in the project directory, helping maintain a clean workspace.
+This command removes the `venv` directory and deletes any cached Python files in the project directory, helping maintain a clean workspace.

 By following these instructions, you'll ensure that all project dependencies are correctly managed and isolated, leading to a more stable and consistent development environment.